jaswanth6988/ai-safety-incidents/README.md

 and if you don't want to read all this, just scroll a little down — you'll find a quick professional summary — short, crisp, no drama 😅.

 yo!
-If you're reading this, trust me, I'm writing this not completely with AI 😅 :).
+If you're reading this, trust me, I'm writing this not completely with AI 😅 :) please ignore small spelling mistakes.
 This is an API project assignment given by a company.
 (I added the question below for reference.)
 The task was simple: create an API.